Punctuation Marks

 For example:

-We set out at dawn; the weather looked promising.
+We set out at dawn; the weather looked promising.or

 For example: